-Stenosis determined by Quantitative Coronary Angiography (QCA).

-CMRI images were assessed by six independent blinded readers, three in each study.
+\ Stenosis determined by Quantitative Coronary Angiography (QCA). \\CMRI images were assessed by six independent blinded readers, three in each study.

-Left Mainstem Stenosis (LMS)

-The studies did not include sufficient numbers of subjects to characterize the performance of gadobutrol injection CMRI for detection of LMS, a subgroup at high risk from false negative reads.
+In Intages were assessed by six independent binded readers, three in each study.
+Left Mainstem Stenosis (LMS) The studies did not include sufficient numbers of subjects to characterize the performance of gadobutrol CMRI for detection of LMS, a subgroup at high risk from false negative reads.
 In Studies E and F, only three subjects had isolated LMS stenosis >50%.
 In two of the three cases, the CMRI was interpreted as normal by at least two of the three readers (false negative).
-Sixteen subjects had LMS stenosis >50% (including subjects with isolated LMS stenosis and subjects with LMS stenosis in addition to stenose elsewhere).
-In five of these sixteen cases, the CMR was interpreted as normal by at least two of the three readers (false negative).
+Sixteen subjects had LMS stenosis >50% (including subjects with isolated LMS stenosis and subjects with LMS stenosis in addition to stenoses elsewhere).
+In five of these sixteen cases, the CMRI was interpreted as normal by at least two of the three readers (false negative).

-16 HOW SUPPLIED/STORAGE AND HANDLING
+HOW SUPPLIED/STORAGE AND HANDLING

-16.1 How Supplied Gadobutrol injection is a sterile, clear and colorless to pale yellow solution containing 604.72 mg gadobutrol per mL (equivalent to 1 mmol gadobutrol) per mL.
-Gadobutrol injection
+16.1 How Supplied How Supplied Gadobutrol injection is a sterile, clear and colorless to pale yellow solution containing 604.72 mg gadobutrol per mL (equivalent to 1 mmol gadobutrol per mL).
+Gadobutrol injection is supplied in the following Multiple-Dose container sizes: